valttteri/DungeonGenerator/documents/testing_document.md

 [Test coverage report](https://valttteri.github.io/)

-I have tested my implementations of Bowyer-Watson's and Prim's algorithms and the contents of the classes directory and the tools.py file.
+I have mostly tested my implementations of Bowyer-Watson's and Prim's algorithms as they are the key components of my projects.
+Contents of the ``classes`` directory and the ``tools.py`` file have also been tested to a certain level.
+I have tried to focus on testing functions that do calculations or create data structures.
+Some functions in my code are for only plotting stuff in a Pygame window and therefore I have not written tests for them.
 I made the tests and the testing report with Unittest and Coverage.
-All of my tests are in the directory called 'tests'.
+All of my tests are in the ``tests`` directory.

-File test_tools.py tests the functions from file tools.py.
+File ``test_tools.py`` tests the functions from file ``tools.py``.
 The tests are done with a couple of different inputs.
-The algorithm tests run 500 times each.
-They check if the algorithms return a data structure of a valid size.
-These tests actually take the tools.py tests further as the algorithms use the functions found in that file.
+The algorithm tests mostly use randomly generated inputs and run several hundred times each.
+They check if the algorithms create data structures and do calculations as they should.
+These tests actually take the ``tools.py`` tests further as the algorithms use functions found in said file.

 #### Instructions for running the tests